 Farmers seeking an agricultural exemption determination are encouraged to contact the District's Ag Team as a first step.
 The District's Ag Team is based in the Tampa Permitting Office and is available for meetings in any of the District's service offices.
 Persons desiring to qualify for the exemption set forth in section 1.3(3) above will be expected to submit appropriate site-specific drainage and conservation plans for the proposed operations and demonstrate adherence to applicable nutrient, pest, drainage, irrigation or other conservation standards and BMPs that are adopted or recognized by NRCS, the Florida Department of Agriculture and Consumer Services (FDACS), or other equivalent source.
 The grower may contact the NRCS to obtain a federally prescribed RMS plan of site-specific BMPs that may be used as part of the District's agricultural exemption confirmation process.
-The local NRCS office for specific regions may be found at the NRCS website: www.fl.nrcs.usda.gov/contact/index.html.
-FDACS' Office of Agricultural Water Policy also has adopted by rule certain statewide BMP manuals for major commodity crops such as citrus, container nurseries, cow/calf operations, sod, vegetable and agronomic crops, and specialty fruit and nut crops.
-Implementation of the FDACSprescribed BMPs provides a presumption of compliance with statewide water quality discharge standards.
-A listing of FDACS-adopted BMPs and links to the FDACS website for reviewing the available BMPs and manuals is contained in Appendix E attached to this Volume II.
+The local NRCS office for specific regions may be found at the NRCS website.
+DACS' Office of Agricultural Water Policy also has adopted by rule certain statewide BMP manuals for major commodity crops such as citrus, container nurseries, cow/calf operations, sod, vegetable and agronomic crops, and specialty fruit and nut crops.
+Implementation of the FDACS-prescribed BMPs provides a presumption of compliance with statewide water quality discharge standards.
+The FDACS-adopted BMPs and manuals can also be found at the NRCS website.